kbagas66/Data-Analytics-Projects/Generate Insights to Solve a Supply Chain Issue in the FMCG domain/README.md

 - Task:
   1. Create the metrics according to the metrics list.
   2. Create a dashboard according to the requirements provided by stakeholders in the business review meeting.
-You will be provided with the transcript of this business review meeting in comic form.
   3. Create relevant insights not provided in the metric list/stakeholder meeting.

+Not forgetting to mention, I created this dashboard by drawing inspiration and ideas from the winners of this challenge.

+Link to the challenge: https://codebasics.io/challenge/codebasics-resume-project-challenge/5